-Through careful guidance and support, the Director of College Counseling and the senior create a personalized college list.
+Through careful guidance and support, the College Counseling team and each Senior create a personalized college list.
 We include a variety of factors when creating the list: curriculum, location, size, arts, athletics, character, and admissions standards.
 The ultimate goal is finding an institution where the student will find happiness on every level upon graduation from Vermont Commons School: personally, socially, and academically.

-Beginning in early February of the junior year, the Director meets with each junior and his or her parents or guardians, and begins discussing academic strengths and weaknesses, as well as focusing on interests, hopes, and plans for life after Vermont Commons.
+Beginning in early February of the junior year, the College Counselors meet with each junior and their parents or guardians and begin discussing academic strengths and weaknesses, as well as focusing on interests, hopes, and plans for life after Vermont Commons.
 During junior and senior years, students and parents are encouraged to meet with the many college representatives who visit the school to share information and learn about collegiate study and admission.
+Each week in the spring semester of Junior year, all Juniors attend a “Co-Co” class with the College Counselors to learn and work on all aspects of the college admissions process.
 Students attend a regional college fair held in Burlington each fall with over 200 colleges in attendance as well.

 Vermont Commons School utilizes an online college counseling tool called Naviance to assist students with the processing of their transcripts and college search.
-Each student has their own personalized Naviance account that they use extensively to research colleges, request transcripts and letters of recommendations, and look up scholarship opportunities.
+All students have their own personalized Naviance account that they use extensively to research colleges, request transcripts and letters of recommendations and look up scholarship opportunities.

 The school is fully committed to assisting each and every student in finding the best college match possible.
 Students are encouraged to make regular use of their Naviance accounts for updates, statistics, and features that are geared specifically to their own personal needs and interests.

 Our students excel in standardized testing, greatly improving their acceptance percentage when applying to college.
-Recently, our students in the Class of 2015, as recorded by the College Board who administers the SAT, ranked higher than the Vermont state average for the Class of 2014 on every section of the SATs:
+Each year, our students in the Senior Class–as recorded by the College Board who administers the SAT–rank significantly higher than the Vermont state and National average on every section of the SATs: